plus6production/kore2-controller-linux/README.md

 ## Software-controllable hardware

 Most Native Instruments hardware has at least partial control of its functionality managed by the Native Instruments services/daemons on Windows/Mac.
 This means that usually, things like button presses, encoders, scrub wheel, LED state, and the display contents are not actually handled by the device's firmware, but are instead handled by software.
-This, of course, opens up some interesting possibilities.
+In the absense of Native Instruments' software, the controller has limited to no functionality.
+But, if we can figure out how to properly talk to the device, this opens up some interesting possibilities.

 ## Existing Linux functionality